Z-Pak / Zithromax Antibiotic Lawsuit

-The popular antibiotic Z-Pak – Azithromycin – could trigger a potentially deadly irregular heart rhythm for some patients, the FDA warned in March 2013.
+The popular antibiotic Z-Pak (Azithromycin) could trigger a potentially deadly irregular heart rhythm for some patients, the FDA warned in March 2013.
 Sold as Zithromax or Zmax, a Z-Pak is prescribed to treat bacterial infections such as bronchitis, pneumonia, ear infections and more.
-Matthews & Associates is investigating claims regarding compensable injuries for a Z-Pak Antibiotic Lawsuit.

-The FDA has warned that the pills can cause abnormal changes in the heart’s electrical activity that could lead to a fatal heart rhythm.
+The FDA has warned that Z-Pac pills can cause abnormal changes in the heart’s electrical activity that could lead to a fatal heart rhythm.
+(See the PDF).
 Patients at greatest risk are those with known risk factors such as existing QT interval prolongation, low blood levels of potassium or magnesium, a slower than normal heart rate, or those who use certain drugs to treat abnormal heart rhythms.

 In the March 12, 2013 update, the FDA stated: “Health care professionals should consider the risk of fatal heart rhythms with azithromycin when considering treatment options for patients who are already at risk for cardiovascular events.”